jamesmcginnis/dolphin-diabetes-card/info.md

 ## What it shows

 - **Glucose ring** — animated ring on the left fills and colour-codes your current reading (green in range, red low, amber high).
 A status badge beneath the ring shows In Range, Low, or High at a glance
-- **Trend arrow** — large directional arrow in the centre zone shows your current trend direction (↑↑ Rising Fast → → Steady → ↓↓ Falling Fast) with a label beneath; tap to view recent trend history
+- **Trend arrow** — large directional arrow in the centre zone shows your current trend direction (↑↑ Rising Fast → Steady ↓↓ Falling Fast) with a label beneath; tap to view recent trend history with timestamps
-- **30-minute forecast pill** — estimates your glucose 30 minutes into the future using a weighted linear regression over recent readings; colour-coded to your configured thresholds; tap for a friendly contextual message
+- **30-minute forecast pill** — estimates your glucose 30 minutes into the future using a weighted linear regression over recent readings; colour-coded to your configured thresholds; always shown when a glucose entity is configured; tap for a friendly contextual message
-- **Sensor life pill** — optional countdown showing days remaining on your current sensor; turns red on the last day
+- **Sensor life pill** — optional countdown showing time remaining on your current sensor.
+Three states: Active (green), Last Day (amber, ≤1 day remaining), and Expired (red, shows hours overdue)
 - **History graph** — full-width colour-coded line segments with threshold guide lines, fetched from your HA history
 - **Stale data warning** — the header timestamp turns amber if the reading is more than 15 minutes old
 - **Sensor unavailable** — the whole card gracefully fades to grey when the sensor goes offline